 That’s another way of saying that a waxing gibbous moon phase falls between a first quarter moon and a full moon.
-Next full moon comes on January 12, 2017 at 11:34 UTC; translate to your timezone).
-That’s early in the morning according to clocks in the Americas; if that’s where you are, the moon will be fullest for you on the night of January 11.
+Next full moon comes on April 11, 2017 at 06:08 UTC; translate to your timezone).
+For time zones in the Americas, the fullest moon will come on the night of April 10.

 Relative to a new moon – which is more or less between the Earth and sun, located near the sun along our line of sight – a waxing gibbous moon has moved in its orbit so that it’s now relatively far from the sun in our sky.

 A waxing gibbous moon rises during the hours between noon and sunset.
 It sets in the wee hours after midnight.

 People often see a waxing gibbous moon in the afternoon, shortly after moonrise, while it’s ascending in the east as the sun is descending in the west.
 It’s easy to see a waxing gibbous moon in the daytime because, at this phase of the moon, a large fraction of the moon’s day side is facing our way.

 Thus a waxing gibbous moon is more noticeable in the sky than a crescent moon, with only a slim fraction of the lunar day side visible.
 Also, a waxing gibbous moon is far from the sun on the sky’s dome, so the sun’s glare isn’t hiding it from view.

 Any moon that appears more than half lighted but less than full is called a gibbous moon.
 The word gibbous comes from a root word that means hump-backed.
 A gibbous moon can also be a waning gibbous, in the week between full moon and last quarter moon.